swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 Korean players which usually means you may have a harder time getting your bearings as the community is considerably stronger on average.

-I only have extensive experience with Dragon Go Server and the Kiseido Go Server so I will focus on these for now.
+I only have extensive experience with the Dragon Go Server and the Kiseido Go Server so I will focus on these for now.

 ### Dragon Go Server